haditim/dotfiles/README.md

 install Starship for a nice prompt while keeping zsh plugins working From [Starship website](https://starship.rs/) or just run `sudo pacman -Sy starship`.

-## qutebrowser
-I have a minimal settings which essentially sets good viewing sizes for my 4K monitor, allows opening videos using mpv and enables universal dark mode.

 ## emacs
 The emacs configuration encompasses files related to [Chemacs2](https://github.com/plexus/chemacs2).
 These are `.emacs-profiles.el` and `.emacs-profile` with two configs, one pointing to my [Doom emacs configuration](https://codeberg.org/haditim/.doom.d "doom configs") and one to my Spacemacs configuration which is included in the current repo under `.spacemacsconfig.d` directory.
 Install Chemacs by